alanjtaylor/KappaTStudies/README.md

     source setup.sh
     .
 RunAll.sh

 This will run the skimFiles.py script over all data and MC samples.
-The skimFiles.py script can also be ran standalone over a single MC / data sample with the following:
+The skimFiles.py script can also be ran standalone over a single MC / data sample with the following (for example):

     python skimFiles.py -p ggH -c mc16a